A Diva's Christmas Carol: Plot

 The last spirit (the Ghost of Christmas Future) is the one that gets through to Ebony.
 The Ghost is depicted as a miniature television showing a tragic episode of Behind the Music, which depicts many artists such as Brian McKnight commenting on the life and death of Ebony Scrooge.
 Her former bandmates use the show to air out their grievances about who she really is inside, ruining her public image in the process.
 The matter is made worse when one of her disgruntled former backup singers, Tina, theorizes that Ebony had planned to destroy Desire herself by setting up Marli to die in her car accident and deliberately financially ruining Terry, so she could take advantage and make her own solo career more successful.
 While Bob debunks Tina's theory in Ebony's defense, he also reveals how much he couldn't forgive her for making him work on Christmas; this led to both him missing Tim's death and Kelly divorcing him, a revelation that breaks Ebony's heart.
 It is also revealed that she died flat broke due to both Ernie draining her finances and her own career floundering in her last years.
-Ebony also discovers that Olivia was the only person who attended her funeral, while everyone else benefited from her death.
+Ebony also discovers that Olivia was the only person who attended her funeral, while everyone else benefited from her death; A sleazy record- label producer in the episode proudly reveals that Ebony recorded a single just before her death, and he then rush- released it immediately after her death as a memorial single which he made a fortune off of, exploiting her death for profit.
 The television then begins to pull Ebony into its black void as she screams for help.
 She begs God to grant her a second chance to make up for her cruelty and let her reopen her heart to Christmas once more.